iswarm/desktop-client/README.md

 - App wallet can be used any time, any place as long as you have a smart phone.
 - This App supports Chinese language.
 - Keep secret key local can make it safer.
 - This App is in development from stellar desktop wallet.
 App will be available for download soon.
+It was tested on Lenovo A391e70, an andriod phone.

 ## Reference